 Garden math for older kids: Calculating the volume of mulch needed is something that I struggle with each spring.
 Putting my kids on the task armed with a tape measure seems like the perfect solution!
 After they figure out the amount we need, we can go to the garden center together and decide which type of mulch is the best value.

-Sylvan Nation suggests the topic of the journal be about the garden and its progress.
+Let’s start a journal about the garden and its progress.
 We adapted that to include the nature surrounding our house — the trails, lake and wildflowers!

 We started by choosing a special notebook to draw and write on a regular basis to inspire creativity and practice writing skills!
 This book can be decorated on the outside and designed on the inside to the child’s delight.
 It is their place that no one can tell them what to do.